bobbyjim/x16-c-tools/README.md

 This is a minimal library for pausing for 1 to 255 jiffies, and for getting the millisecond count from tv_nsec.

-# ztextx16.lib (ztext.h)
+# utextx16.lib (utext.h)
-This is a Z-text decoder.
+This is similar to a Z-text decoder.
 It can decode from RAM or from a buffer.

 # SPRITE TOOLS